 I’m JP Rangaswami.
 59 years old, married (my wife’s called Shane), three children (Orla, Isaac and Hope), one grandchild (Eli).
 I was born in Calcutta and lived there for nearly half my life before emigrating to the UK in 1980.
 Much of that time was spent at St Xavier’s Collegiate School and College; I was there from 1966 to 1979.
-Originally an economist and financial journalist, I’ve been an accidental technologist for over a quarter of a century.
+Originally an economist and financial journalist, I’ve been an accidental technologist for over three decades.
 I’ve spent most of my adult life working in that strange space where finance meets technology, for a number of very large firms.
-Since October 2010 I work for salesforce.com as Chief Scientist.
-(Normally, when asked to put a white coat on, I tend to look for the long sleeves and restraint straps…).
+As of January 2015 I’m the Chief Data Officer at Deutsche Bank.

 I’m passionate about the things that interest me.
 My family.
 My local church and community.
 A retarded hippie at heart, I listen primarily to music made in the mid sixties to early seventies.
 CSNY, Traffic, Grateful Dead, Doobie Brothers, Joni Mitchell, The Band, America, The Who, The Beatles, that sort of thing.
 I read voraciously and collect books as well, but only in specific genres.
 Detective fiction, as in Nero Wolfe.
 Caper fiction, as in Donald E Westlake.
 The Raj and Empire, as in Warren Hastings or Robert Clive.
 Mathematics as in Hardy or Ramanujan.
 Management as in Peter Drucker or Max de Pree.
 Information and Technology as in John Seely Brown.
 Humour as in Ogden Nash or PG Wodehouse.